Australia fires: A visual guide to the bushfire crisis

 Tens of thousands of farm animals, mainly sheep, were also killed in the fire on the island.

-Videos posted on social media have shown efforts to rescue koalas which survived the blazes.
+Videos posted on social media showed efforts to rescue koalas which survived the blazes.

 Elsewhere in South Australia, the Cudlee Creek fire is reported to have destroyed more than 80 homes in the Adelaide Hills region in late December.